Microsoft Corporation (MSFT) Stock Analysis

 What does Microsoft Corporation do?

 Microsoft develops and sells software, cloud services, devices, and enterprise solutions.
-Its main products include Microsoft 365 (productivity software and subscriptions), Azure (cloud computing), LinkedIn (professional network), and Dynamics (business applications).
-The company serves consumers, businesses, and enterprises worldwide.
+Its main products include Microsoft 365 (productivity software), Azure (cloud computing), LinkedIn (professional network), and Dynamics (business applications).
+The company serves consumers, businesses, and enterprises globally.

 What are the main risks to Microsoft's business?